Skip to main content

 Safe Recruitment at The Nurture Room

-• Applicants will be signed up to the DBS update service.
+• All team members will be signed up to the DBS update service

 • Staff identity is checked by seeing the applicant’s passport, or if unavailable, other photographic identification such as a drivers licence